 Want to learn more?
 Head to SocialSecurity.gov, where you can set up an account and download an up-to-date copy of your Social Security statement, which will provide benefits estimates based on your earnings history.

-Adam M. Grossman’s previous blogs include Proceed with Caution, Old Story and Slipping Away.
+Adam M. Grossman’s previous articles include Proceed with Caution, Old Story and Slipping Away.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.